What is fibromyalgia in children?

 How is fibromyalgia treated in a child?

-There is no cure for fibromyalgia, but the symptoms can be managed.
-Mild cases may
+There is no known cure for fibromyalgia, but the symptoms can be managed.
+Mild cases

-- Short-term use of antidepressant medicine at bedtime, to improve sleep and mood
+Short-term use of antidepressants at bedtime, to improve sleep and mood

 Talk with your child’s healthcare providers about the risks, benefits, and possible

 How can I help my child live with fibromyalgia?

 It's not known if fibromyalgia in a child continues into adulthood.
 The pain and lack

 of energy can affect your child’s quality of life and may cause depression.
 Talk with

 your child’s healthcare provider if you think your child has depression.
 Help your